The Right Thing To Do

 I did the right thing by telling.
 I thought she would bully us the next day, but she didn’t.
 Now I know that telling on a bully is the right thing to do. -D’Vyne Allen, Writing for the Soul Workshop™ Kidz Zone

 Help D’Vyne to save for college while helping to stop bullying everywhere by subscribing to our Writing for the Soul Workshop™ eBook Shelf.
-You’ll get access to our entire collection of eBooks including The Bully Diaries.
+You’ll get access to our entire collection of eBooks including The Bully Diaries!
 When you do, she earns $3 and your purchase ensures that participants like D’Vyne can continue to access Writing for the Soul Workshop™ at no cost to them.
-During checkout, enter Coupon Code: dvyne42 so that we can track her sales.
+During checkout, enter Coupon Code: dvyne19 so that we can track her sales.
 Bonus!
 You’ll save 58% for supporting D’Vine!
 Click here to begin your One Year Subscription.

 The Bully Diaries

 Chances are that you experienced bullying in your life.
 Whether your experience was as a victim, a bystander, or the bully, if you search your memories, you will probably find instances when bullying was a part of your life.
 For many of us, these experiences have defined us and shaped us.
 Our experiences made us stronger, and helped us become who we are today.

 When you are being bullied, it is hard to think about much more than getting through today.
 For others, there is no today.
 Their experience being bullied was too overwhelming, and drove them to a devastating and permanent solution to the temporary pain.

 These stories were written to show everyone affected by bullying that you are not alone, that you can survive the experience, that you are somebody.
 A portion of the proceeds from all book sales and subscriptions goes to support Stand for the Silent.